daksh25bce10294-cmd/Digital_literacy/README.md

 name : Daksh Amitkumar Gandhi
 registation No : 25BCE10294

+Here is the **final clean content** for your **Task 1 README.md** (ready to copy-paste):

+---

-Task 1: Digital Literacy Awareness Infographic Description
+# Task 1: Digital Literacy Awareness Infographic

+## Overview

-In this task, I created a one-page infographic to spread awareness about digital literacy and its importance among students.
-The infographic presents key concepts in a simple and visually appealing way to make it easy to understand.
+In this task, I designed a one-page infographic to create awareness about digital literacy and its importance in today’s digital world.
+The aim was to present key information in a simple, clear, and visually engaging format for students.

-Tool Used
+## Tool Used

-I used Canva, an online design tool, to create the infographic using various templates, icons, and visual elements.
+I used Canva, an online design platform, to create the infographic with the help of templates, icons, and design elements.

-Topics Covered
+## Content of the Infographic

-The infographic includes the following topics:
+The infographic covers the following topics:

-Definition of digital literacy
+* Meaning of digital literacy
-Useful digital tools for students
+* Useful digital tools for students
-Safe internet practices
+* Safe internet practices

-Objective
+## Objective

-The objective of this task was to help students understand the importance of digital literacy, how to use digital tools effectively, and how to stay safe online.
+The objective of this task was to help students understand how to use digital technology effectively and responsibly, and to promote awareness about online safety.

-Learning Outcome
+## Learning Outcome

-This task helped me improve my understanding of digital literacy concepts and develop basic design skills.
-I also learned how to present information in a clear and engaging visual format.
+Through this task, I learned how to use design tools to present information creatively.
+It also improved my understanding of digital literacy and the importance of safe and responsible use of digital platforms.

-Files
+## Files Included

-Infographic design (image/PDF)
+* Digital Literacy Infographic (exported image/PDF)

+Great 👍 Here is the **README.md content for Task 2** (same clean format):

+---

-Task 2: Student Digital Portfolio
+# Task 2: Student Digital Portfolio

-Description
+## Overview

-In this task, I created my student digital portfolio by setting up accounts on important professional and coding platforms.
-This helps in building an online presence and showcasing my skills and progress.
+In this task, I created my student digital portfolio by setting up accounts on professional and coding platforms.
+The purpose was to build an online presence and understand how these platforms can be used for academic and career growth.

-Platforms Used
+## Platforms Used

 I created and updated profiles on the following platforms:

-GitHub – to store and showcase my projects
-LinkedIn – to build a professional network and profile HackerRank – to practice coding and improve problem-solving skills Work Done
-Created a GitHub profile and added a basic README with my details Updated my LinkedIn profile with education information Created a HackerRank account for coding practice
-Took screenshots of all profiles as proof of work Objective

-The objective of this task was to understand the importance of having a professional digital presence and to learn how different platforms can be used for academic and career growth.

-Learning Outcome

-Through this task, I learned how to create and manage professional profiles online.
-I also understood how these platforms can help in showcasing skills, connecting with others, and preparing for future opportunities.

-Files
-Screenshots of GitHub, LinkedIn, and HackerRank profiles

-Task 3: Coding & Collaboration Platforms
-Description

-In this task, I explored coding practice and collaboration platforms to understand their role in learning and teamwork.
-I completed a beginner-level coding challenge and created an online quiz to promote digital literacy awareness.

-Platforms Used
-HackerRank (Coding Practice)
-Google Forms (Quiz Creation)
-Google Sheets (Response Analysis)
-Work Done
-Created an account on HackerRank and completed a beginner-level coding challenge Designed a Digital Literacy Awareness Quiz using Google Forms with 5 questions Collected and viewed responses using Google Sheets Objective

-The objective of this task was to develop basic coding skills and understand how collaboration tools can be used for academic purposes such as surveys and quizzes.

-Learning Outcome

-This task helped me improve my problem-solving skills and understand how coding platforms work.
-I also learned how to create and analyze online forms, which is useful for data collection and collaboration.

-Files
-Screenshot of coding challenge completion
-Screenshot of Google Form
-Screenshot of response sheet

-Description

-In this task, I focused on understanding professional digital communication and email etiquette.
-I created two formal emails and a checklist for responsible social media usage to promote proper online behavior among students.

-Work Completed
-Wrote a professional email requesting an assignment deadline extension Wrote a professional email applying for a summer internship Created a social media do’s and don’ts checklist Objective

-The objective of this task was to learn how to communicate professionally through email and understand the importance of maintaining proper etiquette in digital communication.

-Key Learnings
-Importance of clear subject lines and proper email structure Maintaining a polite and professional tone
-Responsible use of social media platforms
-Files
-Email drafts (text/PDF)
-Social media checklist (markdown/text file)

-Task 5: Cybercrime Awareness Case Study & Prevention Description

-In this task, I explored cybercrime awareness by studying phishing as a common online threat.
+* GitHub
+* LinkedIn
+* HackerRank

+## Work Done

+* Created a GitHub profile and added a basic README with my details
+* Updated LinkedIn with education information
+* Created a HackerRank account for coding practice

+## Objective

+The objective of this task was to understand the importance of maintaining a professional digital identity and to learn how to use online platforms effectively.

+## Learning Outcome

+This task helped me understand how different platforms serve different purposes.
+GitHub is useful for showcasing projects, LinkedIn helps in professional networking, and HackerRank improves coding skills.
+I also learned the importance of keeping profiles updated.

+## Files Included

+* Screenshots of GitHub, LinkedIn, and HackerRank profiles

+Here is the **README.md content for Task 3** in the same format:

+---

+# Task 3: Coding & Collaboration Platforms

+## Overview

+In this task, I explored coding practice and collaboration tools to understand their importance in academics.
+The goal was to gain hands-on experience with platforms that support learning, problem-solving, and teamwork.

+## Platforms Used

+* HackerRank (Coding Practice)
+* Google Forms & Google Sheets (Collaboration Tool)

+## Work Done

+* Created an account on HackerRank and completed a beginner-level coding challenge
+* Created a Digital Literacy Awareness Quiz using Google Forms with 5 questions
+* Viewed and analyzed responses using Google Sheets

+## Objective

+The objective of this task was to understand how coding platforms improve problem-solving skills and how collaboration tools can be used for surveys, quizzes, and data collection.

+## Learning Outcome

+This task helped me improve my basic coding skills and understand how online platforms support learning.
+I also learned how to create forms and analyze responses, which is useful for academic and collaborative work.

+## Files Included

+* Screenshot of completed coding challenge
+* Screenshot of Google Form
+* Screenshot of response sheet

+Here is the **README.md content for Task 4** in the same format:

+---

+# Task 4: Email Etiquette & Social Media Guidelines

+## Overview

+In this task, I learned about professional email communication and digital etiquette.
+The goal was to understand how to communicate effectively and responsibly in a digital environment.

+## Work Done

+* Wrote two professional emails:

+  * Request for assignment deadline extension
+  * Application for a summer internship
+* Created a checklist of social media do’s and don’ts for responsible online behavior

+## Objective

+The objective of this task was to develop proper email writing skills and understand the importance of maintaining professionalism in digital communication.

+## Learning Outcome

+This task helped me understand how to write clear, polite, and well-structured emails.
+I also learned the importance of responsible behavior on social media and how digital communication can impact one’s professional image.

+## Files Included

+* Email drafts (PDF/Text)
+* Social media do’s and don’ts checklist

+Here is the **README.md content for Task 5** in the same format:

+---

+# Task 5: Cybercrime Awareness

+## Overview

+In this task, I explored cybercrime awareness by studying a common type of online threat.
 The aim was to understand how cybercrimes occur and how individuals can protect themselves while using digital platforms.

-Case Study

-I created a case study on phishing, explaining how attackers use fake emails, messages, or websites to trick users into sharing sensitive information such as passwords or banking details.
-The case study also describes how these attacks target individuals and the possible consequences.

-Prevention Checklist

-I also created a “Stay Safe Online” checklist that includes practical tips to prevent cybercrime.
-These include:

-Using strong and unique passwords
-Avoiding suspicious links and messages
-Verifying website authenticity
-Not sharing personal or financial information
-Being cautious while using UPI and online payments Objective
+## Topic Chosen

+* Phishing

+## Work Done

+* Created a case study explaining phishing, how it happens, and its impact
+* Developed a prevention checklist with safety tips for students

+## Objective

-The objective of this task was to raise awareness about cyber threats and help students understand safe online practices.
+The objective of this task was to spread awareness about cyber threats and help students learn how to stay safe online.

-Learning Outcome
+## Learning Outcome

-This task helped me understand how cybercrimes like phishing work and how easily people can become victims.
-It also made me more cautious about my online activities and improved my awareness of digital security.
+This task helped me understand how cybercriminals trick users and how easily people can become victims.
+I also learned important safety measures such as verifying links, protecting personal information, and being cautious online.

-Files
+## Files Included

-Case Study document
+* Cybercrime case study
-Prevention Checklist
+* Prevention checklist